Glossary

 Isomer

-An isomer is a compound with the same molecular formula as another molecule, but with a different chemical structure.
+An isomer is a compound with the same molecular formula as another molecule, but with a different molecular structure.

 Lumen